SysKit Security Manager: Manage Microsoft Teams & OneDrive Security

 We are excited to announce the latest release of your favorite SharePoint and Office 365 management tool – SysKit Security Manager v4.
 This new version brings support for Microsoft Teams and OneDrive management and reporting for Office 365 Global Admins.

 To help you avoid any clutter, and gain a deeper insight into your tenant we’ve added management and reporting for Microsoft Teams and OneDrive; check guest access, storage and usage, user, team or group settings.
-More on what’s new, read on our What’s New page and for details of all the improvements and bug fixes in this version read our official release note.
+More on what’s new, read on our What’s New page.

 If you’re not yet using SysKit Security Manager, download a free trial and see it in action for yourself.